2002 Venezuelan coup attempt: Strikes

 On 10 December, the opposition organised a one-day general strike, which was substantially effective.
 Newspapers, workplaces, schools and the stock exchange closed, although shops in poorer neighborhoods remained open.
 On 5 April 2002, the PDVSA opposition to Chávez moved to shut down the company.
 Thousands of opposition PDVSA employees, and two of the five main export terminals were paralyzed.
 On 6 April the Confederación de Trabajadores de Venezuela (CTV) trade union federation announced a 24-hour general strike for 9 April, to support the PDVSA protestors.
 It was joined the following day by Venezuelan Federation of Chambers of Commerce, headed by Pedro Carmona and Fedepetrol, the country's largest blue-collar petroleum union.
-On 7 April, during the transmission of the television program Aló Presidente, started naming the PDVSA executives that announced the strike, mockingly blew a referee whistle, and proceeded to announce their dismissal.
+On 7 April, during the transmission of the television program Aló Presidente, Chávez started naming the PDVSA executives that announced the strike, mockingly blew a referee whistle, and proceeded to announce their dismissal.
 He fired seven executives forced another 12 into retirement.
 Tensions continued to escalate through March and early April.

 Days after the firing of PDVSA heads, on 9 April, the general strike was moderately successful and oil production slowed.
 Newspapers were not published and television stations cancelled regular programming and commercials to run continuous coverage of the strike, including the stations' own opposition ads.
-The strike organizers declared it a success, which the government disputed, and in an effort to show its version of events, ordered a series of cadenas (mandatory government broadcasts), showing daily life continuing (over 30 cadenas on 8 and 9 April).
+The strike organizers declared it a success, which the government disputed, and in an effort to show its version of events, ordered a series of cadenas (mandatory government broadcasts) showing daily life continuing (over 30 cadenas on 8 and 9 April).
 On the evening of 9 April, the strike was extended for another 24 hours.

 On 10 April, the strike was less effective, with many schools and businesses re-opening.
 As with the previous day, television provided continuous coverage, and the government intervened with cadenas – but this time the networks split the screen, showing the cadena on one side and their coverage of the strike on the other.
 On the evening of 10 April, Fedecámaras and CTV held televised news conference announcing that the strike would be extended indefinitely, unanimously voted for a "coordinating committee for democracy and liberty" in order to "rescue Venezuela's freedom".
 The opposition then called for a march to the PDVSA headquarters the following day.
 In the National Assembly, those close to Chávez stated that Chávez wanted "moderation", though if an unlimited general strike were to occur from the opposition, an "unspecified 'violence will occur.
 Brigadier General Néstor González appeared on television to demand Chávez's resignation and to issue an ultimatum.